ForeverYoung626/Ball-Regulation/README.md

 # Ball-Regulation
-used to regulate ball lending system
+This is a project used to regulate ball lending system in Bliss & Wisdom High School.